-Test: A form of examination, used to determine mastery of discrete blocks of material, lasting more than 15 minutes.
+Test: A form of examination used to determine mastery of discrete blocks of material, lasting more than 20 minutes.

-Quiz: A short form of examination, used primarily to measure progress, not mastery, lasting less than 15 minutes.
+Quiz: A short form of examination, used primarily to measure progress, not mastery, lasting less than 20 minutes.

-No student should be required to take more than two major tests (test as defined to include a major research paper) nor shall a student have more than one research paper due on the same day unless it is the student's choice to do so.
-Special arrangements to take tests on alternative dates can be made through the Academic Office.
+No student should be required to take more than two major tests nor shall a student have more than one research paper due on the same day unless it is the student's choice to do so.
 The appropriate recourse for a student who finds himself in a testing conflict is to speak with his teachers.
 If needed, the student and teachers can work with the Academic Team to work out an alternative testing schedule.